- According to Deloitte Canada, 70% of consumers use some form of digital research before buying insurance.

 Other factors that affect your rate include:

 - The amount of coverage you purchase.
 In Ontario and Alberta, you have the option to go beyond the minimum mandatory auto coverage you are legally required to buy.
 In Alberta, mandatory auto coverage includes a minimum of $200,000 third-party liability and accident benefits.
 In Ontario, mandatory auto coverage consists of a minimum of $200,000 third-party liability, direct compensation-property damage, uninsured auto, and accident benefits.
-In both provinces, you can up the amount of the minimums, and add optional coverages like comprehensive, collision, and specified perils or all-perils to your policy.
-Other types of optional coverages or endorsements include car rental insurance, a waiver of depreciation (for new vehicles), and income replacement benefits.
+In both provinces, you can up the minimums and add optional coverages like comprehensive, collision, and specified perils or all-perils to your policy.
+Other optional coverages or endorsements include car rental insurance, a waiver of depreciation (for new vehicles), and income replacement benefits.

 - The deductibles you choose.
 A deductible is an amount of money you must pay if you file a claim on an at-fault loss before your insurance provider pays out.
 Insurers typically offer different deductibles for separate coverages.
 Choosing the right deductible is an important consideration.

 - Which insurer you select to buy a policy.
-Like all companies in any industry, auto insurers compete with each other for your business.
-That’s why auto premiums can vary substantially.
+Like all companies in any industry, auto insurers compete for your business.
+That is why auto premiums can vary substantially.
 Comparing policies and rates is the best way to discover what your options are before making a purchase.

 Sometimes just a few insurers change their rates, and other times dozens do, which is why you should compare auto rates regularly.
 Shop your rate when:

-- If you move to a different neighbourhood or municipality
+- You move to a different neighbourhood or municipality

 - Buying a new vehicle

 - Adding drivers to your policy, such as one of your adult children

 - Your driving record changes (for the better or worse)